 - Lounge access will be provided only at your departure airport and not on arrival, unless you are connecting to a domestic flight or other qualifying international flight.

-Get access to Air France KLM Lounge and 1,000+ other worldwide locations with Priority Pass - Save 10%!
+Get access to Air France KLM Lounge and 1,000+ airport lounges worldwide with Priority Pass: Save 10%!

 When flying Air Canada.
 Worldwide membership only.

-Air France KLM Lounge at San Francisco, CA (SFO) is available to all travelers for a fee.
+Air France KLM Lounge at San Francisco, CA (SFO) welcomes all passengers on a pay-in basis -- no matter which airline you're flying!

 Go to Lounge Pass to complete your booking.